-The 2006 Florida Legislature established the Florida Council on the Social Status of Black Men and Boys to study conditions negatively affecting black males in Florida and to propose measures, recommendations, and introduce laws for legislative action.
+In 2006, the Florida Legislature established the Florida Council on the Social Status of Black Men and Boys (F.S.
+16.615) to research conditions negatively affecting black males in Florida and to propose measures, recommendations, and introduce laws for legislative action.
 The Council is housed in the Office of the Attorney General and is a non-partisan 19-member board comprised of private-sector experts, legislative members, department and state agency representatives led by Jerome Hill, Program Administrator, Florida Agency for Health Care Administration.

 The Florida Council on the Social Status of Black Men and Boys is dedicated to helping black men and boys with their educational advancement.
-We are committed to providing opportunities and resources to help our black men and boys.
+We are committed to providing opportunities and resources to help our black men and boys build brighter futures.

 The Dr. Eddie Reginer Research Graduate Scholarship is intended to help students with graduate school costs while also providing mentorship, highlighting the value of research, and emphasizing the need for change in communities throughout the state of Florida.